 Students are not permitted to bring into University accommodation any electrical equipment which is electrically unsafe or for which safety cannot be proved.
 Any portable electrical equipment brought into the residences must have a sealed and factory fitted plug top.

-The central heating in the University accommodation is set to ensure that the rooms reach an ambient temperature of 21°C. The heating times are 6 am to 10 am, 12 noon to 2 pm and 5 pm to 1 am.
+The central heating in the University accommodation is set to ensure that the rooms reach an ambient temperature of 21°C. The heating times are from 6 am to 10 am, 12 noon to 2 pm and 5 pm to 1 am.

 Residents are not permitted to keep pets or animals within or near the residences or any of the grounds belonging to the University

-Residents and their guests are not permitted to smoke in any part of the residence buildings.
+Residents and their guests are not permitted to smoke in any part of the residential buildings.

 Smoking of tobacco is permitted at a reasonable distance away from the buildings on condition that smoke does not reach any internal part of the building including stairwells, passageways and laundry rooms.
 Cigarette tips must be discarded with care in a suitable receptacle to avoid fire hazard and littering.

 There are a number of important documents relating to your tenancy, some are included in the instruction manual folder in your flat, some are available online and are available for viewing at the reception of your residence.